Cagle Rural Reading Foundation

-The Board of Directors include: President, Dr. Jo Nell Wood, Associate Professor at Saint Louis University; Vice-President, Dr. Scott Hayes, Assistant Superintendent, Gasconade County R-II School District; Secretary/Treasurer, Dr. Jo Cagle, The Cagle Law Firm; and members: Mary Scheetz, The Waters Foundation; and Rena Rockwell, Director of Professional Development of Ritenour Public Schools.
-The board members have an educational background with years of expertise from which they developed the mission, grant process and grant evaluation.
-The actual grant overview, application and evaluation are available to anyone or group who wishes to have more information or apply.
+The Board of Directors include: President, Dr. Jo Nell Wood, Associate Professor at Saint Louis University; Vice-President, Mary Scheetz, The Waters Foundation; Secretary/Treasurer, Dr. Jo Cagle, The Cagle Law Firm; and; and Rena Rockwell, Director of Professional Development of Ritenour Public Schools.
+The board members have an educational background with years of expertise from which they developed the mission, grant process, and grant evaluation.
+The actual grant overview, application, and evaluation are available to anyone or group who wishes to have more information or apply.
 The Board of Directors has complete discretionary power to review grant applications and award funding.

 What is the funding source for Cagle Rural Reading?

-A portion of Zane’s attorney fees from large settlements and trial verdicts are directly donated to Cagle Rural Reading foundation.
-Grant applications are submitted to the Board of Directors for review and rating.
-Grant applications are reviewed and recipients notified and awarded.
-Applcations are taken year round with a submission deadline each year of October 1.
+Zane contributes a portion of his attorney fee from large settlements and trial verdicts directly to The Cagle Rural Reading Foundation.
+Grant applications are reviewed by the Board of Directors and outstanding submissions are selected to be awarded funding.
+Applications are accepted throughout the year with an annual submission deadline of October, 1.

 Cagle has been fortunate to have such a great group of people volunteer to be on the Board of Directors.
 “It becomes obvious to me daily that the perception of lawyers is that we take and take, yet many attorneys give back to their communities in many different was.
 Many people talk about giving back to communities and we hope this non-profit will be a tool for us to actually do so” said Cagle.